-Choosing the correct cable requires careful consideration, whether molded or assembled vs custom-cable assembly; insulation, conductors, and sheathing are different areas you must visit.
+Choosing the correct cable requires careful consideration, whether molded or assembled vs. molded cable assembly; insulation, conductors, and sheathing are different areas you must visit.

 All these choices make or mar the performance and durability of your finished cable.
 Even the best-sheathed cables cannot prevent damage at the final point.
-After fitting a connector, that section of the cable is likely to bend, and twist more than you bargained for.
+After fitting a connector, that section of the cable will likely bend and twist more than you bargained for.
 Thus, for the cable’s success, a connector shell is critical.

 Here, we’ll differentiate between two custom shells: Assembled and Molded.